 3. Time Takes Its Toll

-Time also has a chance to wreak havoc on surfaces when materials are in storage.
+Time also can wreak havoc on surfaces when materials are in storage.
 Even if a baseline is established when materials arrive from suppliers, time in storage or time exposed in the manufacturing facility can significantly degrade the surface state from that baseline.
 The same goes for the time in between the surface treatment and the bond step.
 During that time, the surface can drift away from the spec that was determined to be optimal for adhesion success.

 4. Get to Know Your Critical Control Points